Why I no longer recommend “How to lie with statistics”

 But solid statistics are also immensely useful.
 That’s the reason why almost every government pays good money to have a national statistical institute.
 Here in the UK, we have the Office of National Statistics.
 In the USA, there are several – the best-known being the Bureau of Labor Statistics and the Census Bureau.
 One of my favourites is the Central Statistical Institute of Trinidad and Tobago – I particularly like their page about agricultural production, especially the statistics on pawpaws:

 Less fancifully, there are the statistics that dominated our lives from the start of the COVID-19 pandemic.
 For those of us who have believed the medical statisticians and their work on the effectiveness of vaccination, the undermining of statistics that started by Huff (and others, to be fair) has become painfully real as anti-vax campaigners borrow from the tactics once used by the tobacco industry.
-Tim Harford, economist, wrote a longer piece about Huff and the way his arguments have fuelled misinformation for the the Financial Times:
+Tim Harford, economist, wrote a longer piece about Huff and the way his arguments have fuelled misinformation for the the Financial Times (subscribe to read):

 Chuck out your Huff